zhangzhizhongz3/CppPrimer/ch09/README.md

 >In the first program in this section on page 346, what would the values of val, val2, val3, and val4 be if c.size() is 1?

-same value that equal to the first element's.
+same value that equals to the first element's.

 ## [Exercise 9.24](ex9_24.cpp)